nascal3/Documination/README.md

 **NB:** _The `servers.json` file and its contents are required.
 The build will fail if left out._
 #### Endpoints documentation:
 The _JSON_ files to document endpoints will be under your documentation directory.
-Here's an example of how the *JSON* structure would look like in the `user.json` file:
+Here's an example of how the *JSON* structure would look like in the `user.json` file to document the user related endpoints:

 **_example_services/user.json_**
 ```json